ismahanj/Git-API/README.md

 # Github Repository project

 ## Description
 This is a project that allows users to see the latest GitHub repositories from the Github API.
-As the user clicks the button more repositories are loaded.
+As the user scrolls more repositories are loaded.

 ## Table of Content
 - index.html